Whose woods these are I think I know.

 Persona is a term of Latin derivation, and originally denoted a mask made of clay or bark that was worn by actors.
-It has come to refer to an author's alter ego, the "person" who speaks in a poem or work of fiction.
+It has come to refer to the "person" who speaks in a poem or work of fiction.
 The persona in a poem is like a character in fiction; and, just as in fiction, we can draw inferences about the motives and personality of this character by hints and clues in the poem.
-One online source for a definition of persona as well other literary terms is the Glossary of Literary Terms (a link on the EDSITEment-reviewed Internet Public Library), which provides the following definition for persona:
+One online source for a definition of persona as well other literary terms is the Glossary of Literary Terms which provides the following definition for persona:

 The person created by the author to tell a story.
 Whether the story is told by an omniscient narrator or by a character in it, the actual author of the work often distances himself from what is said or told by adopting a persona--a personality different from his real one.
 Thus, the attitudes, beliefs, and degree of understanding expressed by the narrator may not be the same as those of the actual author.
 Some authors, for example, use narrators who are not very bright in order to create irony.

 4-5 class periods